mysterycommand/quick/README.md

   * Select
   * Start

-These commands can be easily referenced to using the [CommandEnum](API#commandenum) enumeration.
-Physical devices which implement [Controller](API#controller) then map to these commands, as follows:
+These commands can be easily referenced to using the [[Command]] enumeration.
+Physical devices which implement [[Controller]] then map to these commands, as follows:

 #### Keyboard
 The keyboard mapping allows both left and right handed players to use a comfortable set of keys: